Life Values and Principles

 Freedom

-Having the autonomy to make choices, express yourself, and live according to your beliefs.
+Freedom is having the autonomy to make decisions, express yourself, and live according to your beliefs.

 Balance